acnasstrom/mean-stack-lab/README.md

 Using the MEAN stack your backend produces a REST api and is not as tightly coupled with the data model as with a standard Rails application.
 So if your Node web server isn't performing as you hoped, you can just switch it to another implementation.

-## Bonus: Create an application using the MEAN.IO framework
+## Extra: Creating an application using the MEAN.IO framework
 While exploring the subject of MEAN i found [MEAN.IO](http://mean.io/).
 It seemed to be some sort of Rails-y set of tools with scaffolding, package management etc to get you started with the MEAN stack, so I decided to check it out after finishing the above mentioned tutorial.

-### Install prerequisites + MEAN.IO framework
+### Installing prerequisites + MEAN.IO framework
 You can use MEAN.IO either with [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/).
 I choose Grunt since that seems to be the recommendation from MEAN.IO.

 ```